 There are different move orders and each has its ideas, giving you options inside the same system.
 It is important to avoid preparation and try to get your opponent on unknown territory and studying various plans can help you surprise your rivals.

-London is not an opening where you need to learn the moves by heart, but one where you need to study games of the strong players and understand the plans in each type of structure.
+London is not an opening where you need to learn the moves by heart.
+It’s one where you need to study the games of the strong players.
+You also need to understand the plans in each type of structure.

 This means that you won’t actually focus so much on the opening phase.
 But, on the middlegame one which will allow you to improve your positional play and attacking skills.

 Want to learn more about this topic?
 Make sure to read more on this opening.

 In over 10 hours of premium video training, IM Ratkovic gives you a guided tour of this easy-to-learn system for dominating the opening as white.
 Simply play 1.d4 and 2.Bf4.
 And then, no matter what black does, apply IM Ratkovic’s strategic blueprint to enjoy a solid enough edge to handle any strength of the opponent.